 How to Get the Best Value Out of Your Deck

 When you are budgeting for a new deck installation, you should keep the following factors in mind:

 1. A new deck is an overall solid investment that increases the value of your home, even in a down housing market.
 You can expect to recoup at least 70-80% of your building expenses when you go to sell your home.

-2. If you plan to sell your home shortly after your deck construction is complete, you may want to opt for a less expensive structure.
-You will not have time to enjoy it and if you spend too much, you will not be able to recoup the full cost of your lavish deck.
+2. If you plan to put your house on the market shortly after your deck construction is complete, you may want to opt for a less expensive structure.
+You will not have time to enjoy it and if you spend too much, you will not be able to recoup the full cost of a lavish deck.

 On the other hand, a large expensive house calls for a deck of equivalent size and quality.
 As a rule of thumb, your deck should be no larger than the largest room in your house.
 This can ensure that it is proportionate to the rest of your living space.